Mbutler1991/fuel-calculator/README.md

 - Gspread and Google-Auth were used to integrate the fuel_calculator worksheet to store and access user inputs and results
 - Canva was used to create was used to create flowchart at design stage
 - Git was used for version control
-- Github was used to store repository
+- GitHub was used to store repository
 - Heroku was used to deploy the project
 - VS Code was used for all code